xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (gil)     Fix effect backgrounds so that they default to first color of a gradient instead of black.
+Fixes #823.
    -- enh (keith)   Let the user turn on/off buffer and timing panel reset when changing effects.
 This setting is not saved when xlights is closed.
    -- enh (keith)   Add option to video effect to automatically synchronise with a video file that has been used for the sequence audio track.
    -- enh (keith)   Remove the old scheduler